2025 Solar Incentives Guide for El Cerrito, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: Make sure you talk with your El Cerrito utility company about signing a net metering agreement.
+- Net Metering: Make sure you speak to your El Cerrito utility company about signing a net metering agreement.
 This will allow you to receive credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
 You might receive either a dollar-for-dollar credit or a percentage of the value.

-• Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce over a threshold (normally small) amount of electricity can qualify for SRECs or similar performance-based incentives.
-SRECs and similar incentives are typically given at the state level.
-You can sell SRECs to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives might be available to you if the solar system on your home produces over a specified (generally small) amount of electricity.
+Performance-based incentives are typically handled at the state level.
+You can sell the SRECs you receive to your utility company or other buyers, and the money you receive in return is usually considered part of your taxable income.

 Best Regional Coverage